kankankankankankan/github-trending/README.md

 ## Go

+* 【2023-12-15】[charmbracelet / huh](https://github.com/charmbracelet/huh) - A simple, powerful library for forms and prompts in the terminal 🤷🏻‍♀️
 * 【2023-12-08】[dub-flow / sessionprobe](https://github.com/dub-flow/sessionprobe) - SessionProbe is a multi-threaded tool designed for penetration testing and bug bounty hunting.
 It evaluates user privileges in web applications by taking a session token and checking access across a list of URLs, highlighting potential authorization issues.
 * 【2023-12-08】[devfullcycle / imersao16](https://github.com/devfullcycle/imersao16) -
 * 【2023-12-08】[aws / karpenter-provider-aws](https://github.com/aws/karpenter-provider-aws) - Karpenter is a Kubernetes Node Autoscaler built for flexibility, performance, and simplicity.